Choosing the best survival radio: Top 10 for savvy survivors

 Pros:

-- Loud siren for getting attention
+- Loud siren to get attention

 - Lightweight design with portable handle